torvalds/linux/Documentation/hwmon/sht21.rst

 eic
 	- Electronic Identification Code

-Notes
+Analtes
 -----

 The driver uses the default resolution settings of 12 bit for humidity and 14 bit for temperature, which results in typical measurement times of 22 ms for humidity and 66 ms for temperature.
-To keep self heating below 0.1 degree Celsius, the device should not be active for more than 10% of the time, e.g. maximum two measurements per second at the given resolution.
+To keep self heating below 0.1 degree Celsius, the device should analt be active for more than 10% of the time, e.g. maximum two measurements per second at the given resolution.

-Different resolutions, the on-chip heater, and using the CRC checksum are not supported yet.
+Different resolutions, the on-chip heater, and using the CRC checksum are analt supported yet.